-Are you interested in losing weight and own a smartphone?
+Are you a daily Facebook user, interested in losing weight?

-Did you have a baby in the past 12 months?
-Are you interested in losing weight and own a smartphone?
-If so, you may be eligible to join a no cost weight loss research study at UMass Medical School.
-UMass is researching a program that includes nutrition and exercise counseling through a private Facebook group.
-The program is recruiting women who recently had a baby.
-Study participation will last for 4 months.
+If so, you may be eligible to participate in a weight loss research study conducted by UMass Medical School.
+We are researching a program that includes nutrition and exercise counseling through a private Facebook group.
+You will be asked to posts updates and interact with other study participants.
+Study participation will last for 12 weeks.
 Compensation will be provided.
-Please call Effie at (508)856-1534 or e-mail email@example.com
+Interested please call Effie at (508)856-1534 or e-mail email@example.com

 Study looking to enroll people who recently lost weight!